Lubusz Voivodeship: Sights and tourism

-Furthermore, there are several preserved old towns with historic town halls and market squares (i.e. Zielona Góra, Wschowa, Świebodzin and Bytom Odrzański).
+Furthermore, there are several preserved old towns with historic town halls and market squares (e.g. Zielona Góra, Wschowa, Świebodzin and Bytom Odrzański).
 Of the historic town halls, the one in Kargowa was the site of an armed defense against the annexation by Prussia in the Second Partition of Poland in 1793.
-Several towns contain entirely or partly preserved medieval town walls with towers and gates, i.e. Kożuchów, Strzelce Krajeńskie, Gorzów Wielkopolski, Wschowa.
+Several towns contain entirely or partly preserved medieval town walls with towers and gates, e.g. Kożuchów, Strzelce Krajeńskie, Gorzów Wielkopolski, Ośno Lubuskie, Wschowa.
 There are multiple castles, including Piast Royal and Ducal castles in Krosno Odrzańskie, Kożuchów, Międzyrzecz and Żagań.
 There are also numerous palaces, including at Brody, Dąbrówka Wielkopolska, Glisno, Jędrzychowice, Kalsk, Mierzęcin, Trzebiechów, Żary.
 The village of Łagów, which hosted the Knights Templar and the Sovereign Military Order of Malta in the past, contains the Castle of the Order of St. John, and several other medieval structures.
 Kostrzyn nad Odrą and its surroundings contain fortifications of the Kostrzyn Fortress with Fort Sarbinowo, which housed a German strict regime prisoner-of-war camp for Allied officers during World War I, considered the only German WWI POW camp from which no one managed to escape.

 Major museums dedicated to the history of the region are located in Gorzów Wielkopolski and Zielona Góra.
 There are museums dedicated to Allied prisoners of war at the former German POW camps in Dobiegniew and Żagań.
 In Żagań, there is a memorial to the victims of the Stalag Luft III murders of Allied POWs, perpetrated by Nazi Germany in World War II.
-There are multiple other memorials to victims of Nazi Germany in the region.
+There are multiple other memorials to victims of Nazi Germany in the region, including at the sites of the most notorious atrocities in Międzyrzecz, Słońsk and Świecko.
 In Bucze there is a memorial to American airmen shot down by the Germans in 1945.
 The garrison town of Żagań hosts Poland's oldest monument of Wojtek, the soldier bear of the Polish II Corps.

+Sława is a popular summer holiday destination in the voivodeship, due to Lake Sławskie, the largest lake of the voivodeship, with beaches, a marina, holiday resorts and the Ptasi Raj ("Bird Paradise") viewing platform, which allows visitors to observe the birdlife of the lake and its islands, home to various species of birds, part of a bird sanctuary of European importance.

 Kuna, the world's oldest in service river icebreaker, is docked in the river port of Gorzów Wielkopolski and is open to the public as a museum ship.

 One of the world's tallest Christ statues, the Christ the King Statue is located in Świebodzin, whereas Słubice hosts the Wikipedia Monument.